ElliotLockerman/qprint/readme.md

 # QPrint

-A simple header-only C++ printing library inspired by Python's `str.format`.
+A simple header-only C++11 printing library inspired by Python's `str.format`.

 Uses `operator<<` internally, with built-in overloads for aggregates.